VSINGH-CYBER/credit-risk-analysis-sql/README.md

 1. Do higher-risk borrowers seem to have larger loan amounts?
 2. Do higher-risk borrowers seem to have longer loan repayment durations?
 3. Which loan purposes seem to have the larger concentrations high-risk borrowers?
-4. Does housing status seem to be correlated with credit risk?
+4. Does housing status seem to be associated with credit risk?
 5. Which borrower segments may warrant closer underwriting reviews?

 ## 7. SQL Analysis Process